iBicha/Xroutines/README.md

-# xRoutines
+# Xroutines
 A mini framework to better use coroutines in Unity.
 Easy, chainable actions , based on coroutines.

 ### Usage

-With xRoutines you can:
+With Xroutines you can:

  * Chain actions
  * You don't have to deal with `IEnumerator` or any `yield` instructions (If you don't want to, you still can)